Juan Santos Rebellion: Development of the rebellion

+Guerrilla war

 Santos's aims seemed more directed at the highland peoples who had been subjects of the Inca Empire rather than the Asháninka and other jungle peoples who had not been subjects and probably did not share his ambitious goals.
 As told to two African captives, their motivation in supporting Santos was that "they wanted no priests and they did not wish to be Christians."
 Santos's initial hostility to Africans changed quickly and several former African slaves of the Franciscans became important supporters of the rebellion.
 The Africans were valued for their knowledge of European weapons and battle tactics.
 Many indigenous people and mestizos from the Andes also joined the rebellion.

-The following year, the Spanish organized an expedition to Quimiri (today La Merced), in the Chanchamayo valley.
+The Spanish organized an expedition to Quimiri (today La Merced), in the Chanchamayo valley.
 They were under the command of the mayor of Tarma, Alfonso Santa y Ortega, accompanied by the governor of the Border, Benito Troncoso.
 On 27 October, 1743, they reached Quimiri, where they built a citadel, which they concluded in November.
-It was equipped with four cannons and four pebbles, with its corresponding supply of ammunition.
+It was equipped with four cannons, with its corresponding supply of ammunition.
 On 11 November, the magistrate Santa left for central headquarters, leaving Captain Fabricio Bertholi with 60 soldiers in the Quimiri citadel.
 Juan Santos, who was aware of all his opponent's movements, planned to attack the small garrison.
 First, he seized a shipment of food that was going to the castle, then started the siege.
 Many of the Spanish soldiers then perished as a result of an epidemic and demoralization spread in the rest.
 This went on to the extent that the soldiers were pressured by hunger and some deserted.
 Then, Juan Santos demanded Bertholi to surrender, but he refused, trusting that the reinforcements that he had requested would soon arrive through a preacher who was able to elude the insurgents.
 Finally, Juan Santos decided to attack the fort and all the Spaniards were killed.
 This happened in the final days of the year 1743.

 Meanwhile, a new viceroy, José Antonio Manso de Velasco, future Count of Superunda, a highly experienced military man, assumed power.
 Juan Santos continued attacking him.
 He took the town of Monobamba, on 24 June, 1746, extending the scope of his movement.
 He even spoke about demonstrations in favor of him in the distant province of Canta.